 11/12/14 Communication and Difficult Conversations: A discussion of how postdocs can use communication and diplomatic skills to navigate some aspects of the research environment, particularly when conversations between postdocs and their mentors/supervisors turn towards difficult or sensitive topics.
 Dr. William Brock.
 Onstead Auditorium, S3.8012.

 12/10/14 Peer Review: The definition and process of peer review, the variety of activities that utilize peer review from publication to proposal submissions, the role and responsibilities of reviewers and understanding impartiality and confidentiality.
-Speaker TBD.
+Dr. Francesco Versace.
 Onstead Auditorium, S3.8012.

 1/14/15 Mentor/Trainee Responsibilities: The best approaches for selecting a mentor, managing conflicts and potential competition between mentor and trainee, mapping out the extent of collaboration between mentor and mentee and constructive procedures for mitigating abuses and resolving grievances.
 Dr. Jennifer Irvin Vidrine.
 Onstead Auditorium, S3.8012.

 2/11/15 Research Misconduct and Policies for Handling Misconduct: A discussion of the basic components of research misconduct in the course of research activities -- falsification, fabrication and plagiarism; questionable research practices; the various agency definitions of misconduct; how to report occurrences; and the roles and responsibilities of the whistleblower.
 Dr. Shine Chang.
 AT&T Classroom, FC1.2002.

 3/11/15 Animal Welfare: An overview of the established guidelines for the proper care and treatment of animals used in research, as well as ethical considerations surrounding research involving animals.
 Dr. Suzanne Craig.
 Onstead Auditorium, S3.8012.